CSimms84/Jupyter_Notebook/README.md

 # Jupyter_Notebook
-This is introductory lesson on Jupyter Notebooks
+This is an introductory lesson on Jupyter Notebooks